 The morbidity and social impacts are also compounding, and there is widespread alarm about how the global economic damage that is also accelerating will be managed.
-A full economic recovery will take years.
+A full economic recovery will take many years.

 Unfortunately though, the pandemic has occurred at a critical point in the negotiations over how the world is to contain the inevitable and abrupt impacts of climate change, and to fund the priority actions needed to mitigate them.

 The comment that follows examines the potential for a conflict over how to resolve both pressing goals together, and whether or not there are opportunities to do so within the limited timeframes that are critical for each.

 The transition to a low carbon economy

 One of the key expectations that arose from the latest international Treaty on climate change, the Paris Agreement 2016, was a strategy for the world to transition from a pervasive reliance on fossil fuel energy sources to alternatives with low carbon emissions.
 Both the government and industry sectors committed to be heavily involved.

 The transition is now well underway in developed and developing countries.
 However, one estimate is that more than $US 90 trillion could be needed by 2030, if the current rate of the world’s net carbon emissions is to be slowed sufficiently to prevent the rise in the atmospheric temperature across the planet from reaching 1.5 0C. above its pre-industrial benchmark ( Central bank networks, 2019)

 Analyses published in late 2019 suggest that the global measures to decarbonise the global economy agreed to by the 187 UN Member States who ratified the Treaty, fall far short of what is needed.